Identifying Water-In-Oil Before Damage Occurs - Success Story

 Maximise the operating life of the asset

-“Fluid Quality and Wear Debris sensors provide a layer of insurance that the equipment’s oil is being monitored 24/7 and not intermittently unlike traditional lab analysis condition monitoring”
+“Fluid Quality and Wear Debris sensors through an online monitoring system provide a layer of insurance that the equipment’s oil is being monitored 24/7 and not intermittently unlike traditional lab analysis condition monitoring”

 What Actually Happened?

-The fluid sensor and online oil health analytic algorithm alerted a Client to extremely high levels of relative humidity (RH) after a brand new oil change for one of their mining crusher gearboxes.
+Via remote monitoring, the fluid sensor and online monitoring system alerted a Client to extremely high levels of relative humidity (RH) after a brand new oil change for one of their mining crusher gearboxes.
 Through the automated alert, early intervention allowed the Client to act quickly and prevent costly repairs and further damage.

 Timeline of events:

 Oil was changed as part of routine, preventative maintenance program in a mining concentrator gearbox